Who are we?

 Over £600,000 has been donated to rugby clubs, for projects whose outcome makes a real difference.
 Surplus funds raised by functions and donations are passed to individual clubs for specific projects or purposes, typically supporting activities such as the cost of employing a Youth Development Officer, and infrastructure projects such as floodlighting and pitch drainage.
 To see how some clubs have benefited please click HERE or on the "Grants" tab above.

 Each year at the Friends of Scottish Rugby Annual General Meeting two quaiches are presented to up and coming players - The Sir Willie Purves quaich and the Sir Tommy Macpherson quaich.
-This year's winners are pictured above and previous winners include many young players who have gone on to illustrious Scottish international careers.
+Previous winners include many young players who have gone on to illustrious Scottish international careers.
 Jonny Gray won the Sir Willie Purves quaich in 2014, following in the footsteps of his brother, Richie, who won it in 2009.

 To demonstrate our support for diversity in rugby, in March 2019 we introduced the Lady Jean Macpherson Women's Trophy.
-The trophy was designed and created by the Edinburgh College of Arts, Silversmithing Department and will be awarded annually to the most aspiring female Scottish player.
+The trophy was designed and created by the Edinburgh College of Arts, Silversmithing Department and is awarded annually to the most aspiring female Scottish player.

 If you would like to join us in our quest to both improve Scottish rugby and make it more accessible to all, please click HERE or on the "Join Us" tab above.